browserengineering/book/book/styles.md

 It's now possible to indent a single element by giving it a `style` attribute that adds a `margin-left`.
-But while that's good for one-off changes, but is a tedious way to change the style of, say, every paragraph on the page.
+But while that's good for one-off changes, it is a tedious way to change the style of, say, every paragraph on the page.
 And if you have a site with many pages, you'll need to remember to add the same `style` attributes to every web page to achieve a measure of consistency.
 CSS provides a better way.